Kerim09/OpenModLinux/README.md

 # OpenModLinux
-Open-source Linux mod manager and deployment framework for Vortex, MO2, Steam, Heroic, Lutris and Wine.
+Universal Linux installer framework for Vortex and Windows modding tools, with first-class Lutris integration.